whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

     library(limma)

-You will need to do this each time you restart R. This step is required so you don’t waste memory by loading in packages you don’t need every session.
+You will need to do this each time you restart R. This step is required so you don't waste memory by loading in packages you don't need every session.
 Note that the help() function only knows about functions that have been made available using the library() command.